Environmental sustainability in general practice

 The RACGP recognises GPs play a key role in identifying, reducing and managing the adverse health effects of climate change.
 (7)

 More isn’t always best in healthcare.
+Up to 30% of healthcare may be "low value" with an additonal 10% possibly being "harmful"(27).
 Choosing required treatments wisely and reducing the amount of unnecessary tests and procedures are also essential steps in reducing your carbon footprint.

 Good clinical practice can be both high quality and low carbon.

-You can read more in the Choosing Wisely in General Practice resource.
+You can read more in the RACGP's First Do No Harm: a guide to choosing wisely in general practice resource and the Choosing Wisely in General Practice website.

 Outside of prescribing and other medical treatments, travel and energy use are the main components of the general practice footprint.